cakephp/docs/en/development/testing.rst

    assertion) should begin with ``test``, as in ``testPublished()``.
    You can also use the ``@test`` annotation to mark methods as test methods.

-.. versionadded:: 3.4.1
-    Support for PHPUnit 6 was addded.
-If you're using a PHPUnit version lower than 5.7.0, your tests classes should either extends CakePHP's classes or ``PHPUnit_Framework_TestCase``.

 Creating Your First Test Case
 =============================